Yomiuri Shimbun: Other publications and ventures

-Yomiuri also publishes The Japan News (formerly called The Daily Yomiuri), one of Japan's largest English-language newspapers.
+Yomiuri also publishes the daily English-language newspaper The Japan News (formerly called The Daily Yomiuri), established in 1955.
+Besides its news website, The Japan News also publishes a weekly e-paper.

 It publishes the daily Hochi Shimbun, a sport-specific daily newspaper, as well as weekly and monthly magazines and books.

 Yomiuri Shimbun Holdings owns the Chuokoron-Shinsha publishing company, which it acquired in 1999, and the Nippon Television network.
 It is a member of the Asia News Network.
-The paper is known as the de facto financial patron of the baseball team Yomiuri Giants.
+The paper is known as the financial patron of the baseball team Yomiuri Giants.
 They also sponsor the Japan Fantasy Novel Award annually.
 It has been a sponsor of the FIFA Club World Cup every time it has been held in Japan since 2006.

+From 1949 through 1963, the newspaper sponsored the Yomiuri Indépendant Exhibition, an unjuried annual art exhibition which gave rise to avant-garde and contemporary rising artists.

 Digital resources

 In November 1999, the Yomiuri Shimbun released a CD-ROM titled "The Yomiuri Shimbun in the Meiji Era," which provided searchable archives of news articles and images from the period that have been digitalized from microfilm.
 This was the first time a newspaper made it possible to search digitalized images of newspaper pictures and articles as they appeared in print.

 Subsequent CD-ROMs, "The Taishō Era", "The pre-war Showa Era I", and "The pre-war Showa era II" were completed eight years after the project was first conceived.
 "Postwar Recovery", the first part of a postwar Shōwa Era series that includes newspaper stories and images until 1960, is on the way.

 The system of indexing each newspaper article and image makes the archives easier to search, and the CD-ROMs have been well received by users as a result.
 This digital resource is available in most major academic libraries in the United States.